This post is also available in: Dutch

 Hippy market Sant Joan

 The market stalls lead you through the village.
-Ibosim (the beer brewer) is there, Meka coffee and many jewelry stalls.
+Ibosim (the beer brewer) is there, Meka coffee, and many jewelry stalls.
 I like walking around and shopping at this Ibiza hippy market because it’s pretty relaxed.
 So for me, this is the best hippy market in Ibiza.
 But wow: there are a lot of Dutch people!
 Damn.
 You can meet up with almost all of them at the Giri Café for a drink or lunch, haha.

-Hippy Market Sant Joan on Google Maps
+Hippiemarkt Sant Joan on Google Maps

-The Ibiza hippy market calendar
+The Ibiza hippy market calendar (+ some other markets)

 When is which hippy market happening in Ibiza?
 Here’s the full schedule per day of the Ibiza hippy markets: